Child Protection Materials & Training

 This Policy applies to child abuse or neglect that allegedly occurs on the University’s campus, on property owned or leased by the University, or while University personnel are participating in a University connected activity off campus.

 With very limited exception, Alabama law (Ala.
-Code § 26-14-1 et seq.) makes the reporting of known or suspected child abuse or neglect mandatory for hospitals, clinics, medical professionals, teachers, school officials, law enforcement officials, social workers, daycare workers, mental health professionals, members of the clergy, and any other person called upon to render aid or medical assistance to a child.
+Code § 26-14-1 et seq.) makes the reporting of known or suspected child abuse or neglect mandatory for University employees, hospitals, clinics, medical professionals, teachers, school officials, law enforcement officials, social workers, daycare workers, mental health professionals, members of the clergy, and any other person called upon to render aid or medical assistance to a child.
 It is the University’s position that, in addition to the mandated statutory reporting requirements for certain individuals and entities, all University personnel should immediately report known or suspected child abuse or neglect as provided in this policy.

 Definitions of Child Abuse and Neglect